19 Meghalaya Travel Tips That'll Save You From the Rookie Mistakes

 9. Stay Overnight in Nongriat

-Don't try to do the double decker root bridge as a day trip from Shillong.
-The descent is 2-3 hours, the ascent is 3-4 hours, and you'll want time at the bridge and the swimming pool.
+Don't attempt the double decker root bridge as a day trip from Shillong.
+The descent takes 2-3 hours, the ascent 3-4 hours, and you'll want time at the bridge and the swimming pool.
 Homestays in Nongriat cost 300-800 INR/night and include dinner.
-Seeing the bridge at sunrise with no other tourists is worth the basic accommodation.
+Seeing the bridge at sunrise with no other tourists around is worth the basic accommodation.

 10. Train Your Legs Before You Go

-I don't say this to be dramatic.
-The 3,500-step return climb from Nongriat is one of the most physically demanding tourist activities in India.
+This isn't dramatic advice.
+The 3,500-step return climb from Nongriat ranks among the most physically demanding tourist activities in India.
 If you prefer sea-level adventure, try Goa instead.
-If you don't exercise regularly, spend a few weeks doing stair workouts before your trip.
-Your quads will thank you.
-Or at least they'll only hate you for two days instead of four.
+If you don't exercise regularly, spend a few weeks on stair workouts before your trip.
+Your quads will thank you — or at least they'll only hate you for two days instead of four.

 11. Bring Enough Water and Snacks

-There are a couple of small shops on the Nongriat trail selling water and biscuits, but supplies are limited and prices are marked up (fair enough — someone carried them down 3,500 steps).
+A couple of small shops on the Nongriat trail sell water and biscuits, but supplies are limited and prices are marked up (fair enough — someone carried them down 3,500 steps).
 Bring at least 2 liters of water, energy bars, and a packed lunch.

 Culture